Setting Up your Novel for Success

 It is demanding to write a romance novel and come across as authentic.
 Inadequate research with disappoint the reader.
 Clichés can also be a shortcoming: evil (step) mothers for example.
 The main challenge for the writer is to come up with new challenges/twists on old clichés.

 - Science fiction and fantasy: these two genres are at times put together and called ‘speculative fiction’.
 A sci-fi novel usually revolves around a believable scientific future time, the alternative past or timeline.
 The heroes are usually seen as ‘nerdy’.
 An imaginary, fantasy land is the key elements of a fantasy novel.
-Characters do not need to be human and can have extraordinary ‘gifts’ that help they in the journey.
+Characters do not need to be human and can have extraordinary ‘gifts’ that help them in the journey.

 Fantasy and science fiction work on the following conventions: